Our September Walking Break

 We meet at Eastfield Lodge the evening before the first walk.
 Guests get to know each other over a welcome drink and an informal two course supper.
 Four nights and three walks later – when everyone goes their separate ways – it’s hard to believe that only four days previously everyone had been strangers.

-Each day starts with an excellent hearty (or healthy) breakfast cooked by Henry.
+Each day starts with an excellent hearty (or healthy) breakfast cooked by one of the team.
 Then, armed with a good packed lunch, it’s off to the starting point of the first walk, which might be the doorstep of Eastfield Lodge or a short drive.

 In the evenings, guests relax in the comfort of the house or perhaps wander into town for a pre-dinner drink before eating together around the same table.
-Henry and his small team serve an excellent two course supper on your first and second evenings, and a three course dinner on the final evening.
-On the third evening we eat out locally in a good restaurant and you pay for this individually.
-Also, the third and final walk of the break features a pub lunch, for which guests pay individually.
+Henry and his small team serve an excellent two course supper on your first and third evenings, and a three course dinner on the second evening.
+On the final evening we eat out locally in a good restaurant and you pay for this individually.
+Also, the third and final walk of the break can feature a pub lunch, for which guests pay individually.

 September Walking Break Itinerary